 No matter what your taste buds crave, Westfield eateries will satisfy your appetite.
 If you’re visiting Grand Park and need to grab a quick bite to eat in between games, head south to Bub’s Burgers (known for the Big Ugly one-pound burger) or Titus Bakery and Deli for a sweet treat and sandwich.
 Or devour award-winning BBQ at Big Hoffa’s Smokehouse BBQ.
 Cheers to the day with a hand-crafted brew at Grand Junction Brewing Co. or a wine slushie at Urban Vines.

 Enjoy a sit-down meal along Westfield’s “Restaurant Row,” a local term for the collection of restaurants tucked away on Park Street, just south of downtown Westfield.
-Here you’ll find sushi at Chiba Indy, pasta at Italian House on Park and farm-to-table creations at Rail Epicurean Market.
+Here you’ll find sushi at Chiba Indy, pasta at Italian House on Park and farm-to-table creations at Rail Restaurant & Bar.
 A new shuttle system will pick patrons up at a nearby parking lot and drop them off at their restaurant of choice.

 What to Do

 Westfield is best explored by foot or bike.
 The Monon Trail is an 18+ mile multi-use path that starts in Westfield and connects to Carmel and further south to Indianapolis.
-No bike?
-No problem.
-Just rent one for just $3 an hour at one of the Zagster bike share stations.
 Take a hike at MacGregor Park or Cool Creek Park and Nature Center – both are favorites for families and nature photographers.